How to Run a Successful Email Marketing Campaign (No, it’s not dead)

 Attraction: Make it Stick to Make Them Stay

-Regardless of how incredible your content may be, if it’s not a beautifully designed email, it’s going to get zero eyeballs.
+Regardless of how incredible your content may be, if it’s not a beautifully designed email marketing campaign, it’s going to get zero eyeballs.

 - Design: Your design has to be flawless and your content has to be laser-focused.
 Remember your reader has 32 tabs open, a ringing phone, a sea of notifications and an eight-second attention span, while they’re reading (read: skimming) through your email.
 Make it attractive to make them stay.